Randstad's employer branding research identified what employees want from an employer.

-- What motivates them to take a closer look at your business and choose you over another?
+- What motivates them to look closely at your business and choose you over another?

 - How can my brand attract the best employees?

-After conducting the world’s largest independent employer branding survey – which included 200,000 working-age respondents across Europe, the Asia-Pacific and the Americas – we discovered the answers to these questions.
+After conducting the world's largest independent employer branding survey – including 200,000 working-age respondents across Europe, the Asia-Pacific and the Americas – we discovered the answers to these questions.

-While the findings show that financial security remains the overwhelming motivator for people, if you're not in a position to give pay rises or provide strong salary and benefits packages, there are other offerings that appeal.
+While the findings show that financial security remains the overwhelming motivator for people if you're not able to give pay rises or provide strong salary and benefits packages, other offerings appeal.